seph14/Cinder/android/README.md

 * Install prerequisites:

-  - Android SDK and Android NDK R5c or later (tested with R7b)
+  - Android SDK and Android NDK R8
   - Boost is required as usual in the top Cinder directory.
 The setup-android script will automatically install this if there is no "boost" directory under Cinder.
   - Cygwin on Windows